Trigana Air Flight 267: Investigation

 The Indonesian National Transportation Safety Committee (NTSC or KNKT) opened an investigation to the crash.
 In line with international regulations, as the aircraft was built in France, its Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA) participated, sending three investigators.
 Aircraft manufacturer ATR also assisted and sent four technical advisers.

 The flight manifest released by Trigana was found to be wrong, being for another Trigana flight.
-As a result, the Chairman of Sentani Airport was fired by the Transportation Ministry.
+As a result, the chairman of Sentani Airport was fired by the Transportation Ministry.
 Sixteen workers were also investigated by the police because of their involvement.
 Two of Trigana's staff remained in custody.
 Ignasius Jonan, Indonesian Minister of Transportation, criticized the airport staff saying the situation was a "big mess" and needed to be cleaned up.

-The Flight Data Recorder had a history of maintenance problems going back more than a year, and was inoperative at the time of the accident.
-Instead, investigators rebuilt the predicted flight path of Flight 267 using Google Earth and data from the CVR and its spectrum analysis.
+The flight data recorder (FDR) had a history of maintenance problems going back more than a year, and was inoperative at the time of the accident.
+Instead, investigators rebuilt the predicted flight path of Flight 267 using Google Earth and data from the cockpit voice recorder (CVR) and its spectrum analysis.
 The analysis of the CVR revealed that at 14:55 local time, the flight crew of Flight 267 stated their intention to make a direct left base.
 Immediately after that, Flight 267 deviated from the standard approach path.

 Flight 267 deviated to the right.
 The area on the right side of Flight 267 was surrounded by mountainous terrain.
 Some of the terrain was as high as 8,000 ft.
 In addition, Papua's unpredictable weather would endanger the flight easily.
 Pilots had reported that fog sometimes "came out of nowhere", which could limit the pilot's visibility.
 Though good weather conditions were reported in the area, localized fog existed in the mountains.
 According to the NTSC, based on the CVR analysis, Flight 267 descended while in the clouds, while the mountains were covered in fog.
 As the aircraft was flying too low to pass through the mountain range, the NTSC concluded that it was plausible that the aircraft's proximity to terrain was not noticed by the flight crew.